largecats/largecats.github.io/_posts/2019-07-31-set-up-spark-on-windows.md

 ## Motivation

-I wanted to set up Spark on Windows.
+I want to set up Spark on Windows.

 ## Preparation